4sh/ktmongo/README.md

 > _Pronounced "cat-mongo"._

+> **KtMongo was intended as a prototype.
+It has reached its objectives.** [Further development has been transferred to OpenSavvy](https://gitlab.com/opensavvy/ktmongo).

 In 2016, Julien Buret created KMongo, a Kotlin driver for MongoDB, based on the official Java driver.
 KMongo added a lot of syntax sugar, making complex queries much more readable and less error-prone thanks to improved type safety:
 ```java
 // Official Java driver